Does provable absence of barren plateaus imply classical simulability?: What leads to absence of barren plateaus?

 To understand whether barren plateau-free losses are simulable, one must first understand the conditions leading to non-exponential concentration.
 While the study of barren plateaus was initially limited to case-by-case analyses, recent results have transformed our understanding of this phenomenon~\cite{fontana2023theadjoint,ragone2023unified,diaz2023showcasing}.
 As such, what previously seemed like a fragmented patchwork of special cases has started to coalesce into a cohesive unified theory of barren plateaus.
 In what follows, we will attempt to give an intuition for the sources of barren plateaus, and concomitantly how to avoid them.

 To begin, let us note the simple, yet extremely important, fact that the loss function can be re-written as

 where we have defined $\rho(\thv)=U(\thv)\rho U\ad(\thv)$, $O(\thv)=U\ad(\thv)OU(\thv)$, and where $\inprod{A,B} = \Tr [A^\dagger B]$ denotes the Hilbert--Schmidt inner product~\cite{knapp2013lie}.
 At a first glance, Eq.~\eqref{eq:inner-product} indicates that the loss is expressed as the inner product---a similarity measure---between two (exponentially large) operators of $\BC$.
 This fact should already raise some red flags as one can expect that, under quite general assumptions, the inner product between two exponentially large objects will be (on average) exponentially small and concentrated.
+For instance, we refer the reader to~\cite{ragone2023unified,larocca2024review} for a formalization of such argument.
 As such, problems with loss functions such as those in Eq.~\eqref{eq:inner-product} can generically be expected to have barren plateaus.

 If, however, the unitary $U(\thv)$ possesses additional structure, such as respecting some symmetry, then the loss can inherit this structure and potentially avoid the aforementioned issues.
 In particular, let us consider the adjoint action of $U(\thv)$ over the operator space $\BC$, and let us analyze if it leads to either subspaces, or, effective subspaces.
-That is, given some $\thv$ and operator $P$ in an appropriate orthogonal basis of $\BC$ (such as a Pauli operator), we want to know: \textit{Where can $U(\thv)PU\ad(\thv)$ go?}\footnote{Note that one can, and should, also ask the question: \textit{Where can $U\ad(\thv)PU(\thv)$ go?} But for simplicity of notation we will consider the one in the main text.}
+That is, given some $\thv$ and operator $P$ in an appropriate orthogonal basis of $\BC$ (such as a Pauli operator), we want to know: \textit{Where can $U(\thv)PU\ad(\thv)$ go?} Note that one can, and should, also ask the question: \textit{Where can $U\ad(\thv)PU(\thv)$ go?} But for simplicity of notation we will consider the first question.